contexua/xcelvie-rest/README.md

 # Xcelvie-rest

 An example REST API controller written in spring-boot with minimul dependencies.
-The application implemments a product and order book HTTP API for a sample pharmeceutical company.
+The application implemments a product / order book HTTP API for a sample pharmeceutical company.
 Given the API, a client can query the product catalogue for published products.
-Query the catalogue by product titile.
+Query the catalogue by product title.
 Insert a new product, update a product and delete a product.
 Clients can also place orders for produts.

 ## Pre-Rquisites